New York Workers Compensation Lawyers

 Our NY workers’ compensation lawyers know that a construction worker has one of the most dangerous jobs in the United States.
 Workplace safety laws are intended to protect employees, including construction workers, but their rights are often violated.
-When construction workers are injured as a result, they have the right to seek legal recourse with the help of workers compensation lawyers in New York.
+When construction workers are injured as a result, they have the right to seek legal recourse with the help of workers’ compensation lawyers in New York.
 Best Ways to Promote a Safe Construction Worksite.

 In 1970, the Occupational Safety and Health Act created OSHA within the Department of Labor.
 Its mission is to reduce workplace hazards as well as implement programs that focus on the health and safety of workers.
 OSHA regulations apply to construction sites as well.
-As our workers compensation lawyers can tell you, as a construction worker you have certain legal rights under the law.
+As our workers’ compensation lawyers in New York can tell you, as a construction worker you have certain legal rights under the law.
 They include:

 - Your employer must have copies of OSHA regulations, rules, requirements, and standards available for you to access while in the workplace.